ericasaywhat/Epidemix/reports/final_report.md

 ------

 ### Abstract
-Holme and Kim propose a model, the HK model, based on Barabási and Albert's, BA model, that yields a higher level of clustering.
+Holme and Kim propose a model, the HK model, based on Barabási and Albert's, the BA model, that yields a higher level of clustering.
 We explore Holme and Kim's algorithm using data from the Stanford Network Analysis Project (SNAP)<sup>5</sup> and the Python library NetworkX.
 We generate networks without preferential attachment and find that the results are still scale-free and highly clustered.

 ------
 ### Introduction
-What characteristics of simulated networks represent real-world social networks?
-Many simulated networks are scale-free to simulate the behaviour of social networks, regardless of size.
-They also include the clustering behavior fundamental to social networks, where clustering is a measure of how connected a subset of nodes is.
-Barabási and Albert are the first to simulate a scale-free social network using preferential attachment.
-Preferential attachment is the concept in which nodes with higher degrees have a higher probability of connecting to new nodes.
-The BA model exhibits scale-free behavior, but its clustering coefficient is not as high as a real-world social network's.
-Holme and Kim introduce triad formation to the BA model, operating under their observation that when one person becomes friends with another, they also become friends with the friends of the other person.
+What characteristics of simulated networks are present in real-world social networks?
+Scientists trying to simulate social networks might choose to design their simulated networks to be scale-free so that they are applicable to any social network, regardless of its size.
+They might also design them to include the clustering behavior that is fundamental to social networks, where clustering is a measure of how connected a subset of nodes is.
+With the BA model, Barabási and Albert create a scale-free network using preferential attachment, which is when new nodes have a higher probability, or preference, of connecting to other nodes that already have high degrees.
+The BA model exhibits scale-free behavior, but its clustering coefficient is too low to represent a real-world social network.
+With the HK model, Holme and Kim introduce triad formation as an additional step to the BA model.
+This is because they observe that when one person in the real world becomes friends with another, they sometimes also become friends with the friends of the other person, thereby forming triads.

 ### Replicating Holme and Kim's Experiment